petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Writing can be done the entire time in small chunks.
 For example,
-we can start writing the introduction to our first paper and thesis from day one as we do our literature review.
+we can start writing the introduction to our first paper and thesis from day one, as we do our literature review.
-The methods section of a paper can be written as part of planning an experiment, and updated while carrying it out.
+The methods section of a paper can be written as part of planning an experiment, and updated with important details while carrying it out.
-Data analysis and visualization code can be written and tested before data is collected.
+Data analysis and visualization code can be written and tested before data is collected, then run while it's being collected as a quality check.
 Instead of thinking of the project as a set of decoupled sub-projects, each a big step done one after the other, we could think of the whole thing as one unit